koi953215/NaRCan/README.md

 cd realfill
 ```

 Uniformly sample 5~10 frames from your dataset (scene) and place them in the `ref` folder.
-Next, put any single frame in the `target` folder and name it `target.png` (in practice, it's usually the middle frame).
+Next, put any single frame in the `target` folder and name it `target.png` (in practice, select the middle frame of your scene).

 **Note: please organize your dataset using the following folder structure.**

 ```
 data
-└─── <your-dataset-name>
+└─── <your-scene-name>
     ├─── ref
     │    └─── [any number of images]
     └─── target